Catskill (town), New York: Transportation

 The New York State Thruway (Interstate 87) and U.S. Route 9W pass north–south through the town.
 New York State Route 23 passes east–west through the town and heads east across the Hudson River to Columbia County.

+Greene County Transit serves the county, with its hub in the village of Catskill.

 Until 1958 the New York Central Railroad operated twice daily, in each direction, passenger trains between Albany, New York and Weehawken, New Jersey on the NYC's West Shore Railroad.
 The rail line continues today as the CSX's River Subdivision, serving freight operations.